Senate polls by show of hands: PM doesn’t have confidence in his own legislators, says Khuhro

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Pakistan People's Party Sindh President Nisar Ahmed Khuhro has said Prime Minister Imran Khan’s desire to use the method of show of hands for the Senate polls shows that he (the PM) doesn’t have confidence in lawmakers of his own party.
+KARACHI: PPP Sindh President Nisar Ahmed Khuhro has said Prime Minister Imran Khan’s desire to use the method of show of hands for the Senate polls shows that he (the PM) doesn’t have confidence in lawmakers of his own party.

-Addressing a press conference here on Thursday, Khuhro said the PM knew that members of assemblies belonging to his party were angry with him as in case of the secret voting, they would vote for someone else in the forthcoming Senate polls.